Latex Paint Disposal

 - Keep painting.
 With another layer, the paint may be gone!
 Or, paint something else.

 - Keep the paint to use again by covering the opening with plastic wrap, closing the lid tightly, and turning it upside-down.
 This creates a strong seal to keep the paint fresh for future touch-ups and projects.

-- As a final option, you can prepare your latex paint for disposal through the regular trash cycle - we don’t recommend this method for large quantities or as continual solution.
-To prepare your latex paint please complete the following steps:
+- As a final option, you can prepare your latex paint for disposal through the regular trash cycle - we don’t recommend this method for large quantities or as a continual solution.
+To prepare your latex paint, please complete the following steps:

 - Step 1.
 Pick 2 to 3 cans of paint to prepare for disposal (depending on liquid volume).
 Haulers will not accept high volumes of paint from any household in Lake County.
 Please be considerate.